emdupre/core-git-course/_episodes/01-local.md

 ```
 $ cd								# Switch to your home directory.
-$ pwd								# Print working directory (output should be /home/jovyan)
+$ pwd								# Print working directory
+$ ls git-papers                     # Should return an error that the directory does not exist.
 $ mkdir git-papers
 $ cd git-papers
 ```
 {: .language-bash}

-Now, we need to set up this directory up to be a Git repository (or "initiate the repository"):
+Now, we need to set up this directory up to be a git repository (or "initiate the repository"):

 ~~~